UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 - [XML Namespaces](https://www.w3schools.com/xml/xml_namespaces.asp)

 # First Exploration in Xamarin Forms
-This section is intended to familiarise you with the tools and to demonstrate some of the key concepts in a Xamarin.Forms application.
+This section is intended to familiarize you with the tools and to demonstrate some of the key concepts in a Xamarin.Forms application.
 The first task is to create a blank forms app.

 - For the Mac, [follow this link](create-project-mac.md)
 - For Windows, [follow this link](create-project-pc.md)